South Korea. 2018.

 Ru-mi and her mother run a successful fried chicken restaurant.
 All the business owners on the street are under pressure from the Taesan Construction Company to get out because their buildings are wanted for redevelopment but are refusing to move.
 One night, Taesan thugs burst in and begin vandalising the restaurant.
 Ru-mi’s mother is killed when she tries to stand against them.
 Ru-mi’s estranged father Shin Seok-heon, who works as a security guard, is called to attend the funeral.
 There he is witness to a showdown between Ru-mi and Taesan thugs headed by Mr Min.
 Seok-hoon has drunken water from a fountain affected by chemicals from a passing meteorite.
 He begins to develop the ability to levitate objects with his mind.
 He goes to visit Ru-mi and is able to use these powers to drive off the Taesan thugs.
 This makes him the hero of the neighbourhood, although Taesan then plot ways to be rid of him so that they can clear the area.

 South Korean director Yeong Sang-ho made a big international splash a couple of years before this with the zombie film Train to Busan (2016) and its animated sequel Seoul Station (2016).
 Prior to that, Yeong had made the animated films The King of Pigs (2011) and The Fake (2013), Psychokinesis was his live-action follow-up to Train to Busan..
-He subsequently a live-action Train to Busan sequel with Peninsula (2020).
+He subsequently made a live-action Train to Busan sequel with Peninsula (2020), the tv mini-series Hellbound (2021) and the SF film Jung_E (2023).